Gauthier-de-Lesquen/generateur-de-mots/README.md

 # generateur-de-mots
-this repository is a frnch-like word generator.
+this repository is a french-like word generator.